A visit to Immigration at Government Center Building B, Chaengwattana Road.

 Reach either Chatuchak MRT station (most convenient) or Moo Chit skytrain station.

 The minivans going to Paak Kret turn into Chaeng Wattana road and pass the Government Complex.
 Tell the driver you want to exit at Government Complex.
 Fare is 25 baht.
-Traffic to Immigration is usually reasonable.
+Traffic to Immigration is usually reasonable, but it still can take 20 to 30 minutes.

-There is a security check when entering the building, which include X-ray of any bags, and a picture of your face (!).
+When entering the building, an X-ray of your bags, and an picture of your face, are taken.

 Going back home :

-We often walk the distance.
+We often walk the distance to Chaeng Wattana road.
 Motorcycle taxis are not always visible when exiting the building.
 Taxis will often, if not always, refuse to take you the short distance.
 They seem to prefer to take you all the way home.
-If you exit around the time when most offices close, you can enter the staff queue that wait for the shuttle buses that take passengers to main Chaengwattana Road.
-Not sure if this is allowed for 'customers', but nobody ever turned us down we do this.
+If you exit around the time most offices close, you can enter the staff queue waiting for the shuttle buses taking passengers to main Chaengwattana Road.
+Not sure if taking this transport is allowed for 'customers', but nobody ever turned us down when we use it.
+Strangely though, we see very few foreigners making use of it.
+We noticed at the time of the Covid-19 Pandemic, that a lot of shuttle buses are around, because of a limit on the number of passengers per vehicle.

 On Chaengwattana wait for passing minivans (cross the road first by the passenger bridge closeby) taking you to Chatuchak.
 You may have to wait awhile, and the traffic back in the later afternoon can be busy (the same would apply if you take a taxi home).